swish-climate-impact-assessment/swish_data_management_procedures/README.md

 Data management procedures for reproducible research pipelines
 ---

-Developed for the Scientific Workflow and Integration Software for Holism projects.
+Developed for the Scientific Workflow and Integration Software for Holistic (SWISH) data analysis projects.